Is important to know when or if sterilisation is needed

-In conclusion, i quote here that in Switzerland, you must pass a theoretical and practical test before authorising the ownership of a dog.
+Having said that, i quote here that in Switzerland, you must pass a theoretical and practical test before authorising the ownership of a dog.

 In these progressive and well-informed countries, Switzerland, Denmark and Norway, the possession of a dog is not synonymous with this of a right, but rather of a privilege.